 Pavement thickness tests will be evaluated per subsection 105.06.
 Additional cores will be taken at the direction of the Engineer as follows:

-One additional core at the location of each process control (PC) test that is less than TL but greater than PT minus 1.0 inch.
+One additional core at the location of each PC or PA test that is less than PT minus 1.0 inch.

-If the length of the additional core is greater than TL, no additional actions will be taken and the original randomly selected acceptance test core will be used to compute I/DP for the process that includes this material.
+If the length of the additional core is greater than PT minus 1.0 inch, no additional actions will be taken and the PA test core will be used to compute I/DP for the process that includes this material.

-If the additional core or any randomly selected core is less than TL but greater than PT minus 1.0 inch, the area represented by this core shall become a separate process and this core will not be used to compute an I/DP.
-Four additional randomly selected cores will be taken within the area represented by this core.
+If the length of the additional core is less than PT minus 1.0 inch, the area represented by this core shall become a separate process and this core will not be used to compute an I/DP.
+Exploratory cores shall be taken at intervals of 15 feet or less, parallel to the centerline in each direction from the affected location until two consecutive cores are found in each direction which are not less than PT minus 1.0 inch.
+Four additional randomly selected cores will be taken within the area represented by these cores.
 The four additional cores will be used to compute an I/DP per Section 105.
 Cores taken at locations not randomly determined, such as process control cores will not be used to compute I/DP.

-When the measurement of any core is less than PT (Plan Thickness) minus 1.0 inch, whether randomly located or not, the area represented by this core shall become a separate process and this core will not be used to compute an I/DP.
-The actual thickness of the pavement in this area will be determined by taking exploratory cores.
-Cores shall be taken at intervals of 15 feet or less, parallel to the centerline in each direction from the affected location until two consecutive cores are found in each direction which are not less than PT minus 1.0 inch.
+.
 Pavement areas found to be less than PT minus 1.0 inch shall be removed and replaced at the Contractor’s expense.
-Exploratory cores taken at the Contractor’s expense will be used to determine the extent of deficient pavement for pavement removal.

 When the removal and replacement have been completed, four additional randomly selected cores will be taken within the area represented by this core.
 The four additional cores will be used to compute an I/DP per subsection 105.06.
 Exploratory cores will not be used to compute I/DP.